 Serenity edged herself behind Jeanetta Lynn, in hopes of hiding from the barrage of questions.
-Their eyes were now adjusted to the light as they looked about.
+Their eyes were now fully adjusted to the light as they looked about.
 It didn't take long for them to realize that this was an unfamiliar room to them; one they didn't even know existed.
 Within the room were both men and ladies of varying ages and dress.
 They were milling about, while others were seated in groups.
-A man from across the room stood and walked up to them.
-His mannerisms and attire were that of a person of great wealth or even a man of royalty.
+A man from across the room stood, and walked up to them.
+His mannerisms and attire were that of a person of great wealth, or even a man of royalty.
 As he approached, his heels clicked together and with a slight bow, he introduced himself.

 “My name is Sir William,” he said warmly.
 “I’m pleased to make your acquaintance.
-Your auntie has told us much about you both and may I add it has all been most praiseworthy.”
+Your auntie has told us much about you both, and may I add it has all been most praiseworthy.”

 “Thank you,” Jeanetta Lynn whispered.

 Offering his arms to the girls, he escorted them toward the back of the room.
 “Please allow me, for I think you would be far more comfortable sitting upon the sofa.
-It has been a long journey and seeing all these new faces, I’m sure has been most stressful,” Sir William said gallantly.
+It has been a long journey, and seeing all these new faces, I’m sure has been most stressful,” said Sir William gallantly.
 After seating them, he joined the others in conversation near the far wall.
 Try as she may to hear what was being said, Jeanetta Lynn was unable to do so.

 “Jeanetta Lynn, I wish we had never received that ol’ box,” Serenity whispered angrily.

 “I’m getting the same feelings, though it may not be as bad as we’re thinking.
-It seems that Auntie is a part of this group and have you ever known her to be harsh or unkind to us?”
+It seems that Auntie is a part of this group, and have you ever known her to be harsh or unkind to us?”